 Some of the items from Shosoin

 In early times Japan was eager to obtain these cultural materials and artifacts as well as knowledge of imperial governance, legal systems and Buddhism from China.
 For this purpose, Japan sent more than twenty missions to China during the 7th to 9th Centuries (Sui followed by Tang dynasties).
 Included were Japanese administrators, scholars, monks, craftsmen and so forth to study a wide range of Chinese systems.
-So, these Persian artifacts were mostly likely brought back by one of these missions, or possibly via the Silk Road.
+So, these Persian artifacts were most likely brought back by one of these missions, or possibly via the Silk Road.
 Some prefer to mention Nara as the final destination of the Silk Road in the east.

 A replica of the mission ships